ed22699/Obsidian/Uni Modules/Image Processing and Computer Vision/Motion - Modelling.md

 ---
 with motion we use frames close together compared to stereo where we will use key frames, further apart
 - we can use small angle approximation as we are assuming there is a small change in angle per frames as we are looking at close together frames

+if you rotate a camera but it remains in the same place motion field is independent of depth